 - Complete Physician's Report (PDF, 212 KB) – provide original to applicant, retain copy on patient record.

-- Submit the application and Physician's Report to the Provincial Court.
+- Submit the application and Physician's Report to the Court of Justice.

 - Serve notice to source not less than 7 days before the application is to be heard in court.

-- Provincial Court judge makes the decision to grant or deny the Mandatory Disclosure Testing Order.
+- Court of Justice judge makes the decision to grant or deny the Mandatory Disclosure Testing Order.

 - Serve a copy of the testing order to the CMOH.